What is Account Based Selling? Guide for 2024

 You can’t afford to go into every sales call with the same phone script, or you’ll quickly burn through your target list.
 And it’s the same with your cold email templates.
 You need personalised messaging that resonates with potential customers for the best results.

-Plan every conversation and every bit of outreach.
+Plan every conversation and every bit of outreach for your ABM funnel.
 Think practically about how your product could help the target account.
 Prepare some examples or case studies of similar companies that have benefited from your product already.

 Go into every call feeling as prepared as you would with an existing customer.
 This will help build stronger relationships and lower churn in the long run.